-I’m a graphic designer who loves books, and I’m working on an editorial project about the fantastic, my favorite genre
+I’m a graphic designer who’s working on an editorial project about the fantastic genre

-As a result of these experiences, thefantasticstory.com was born.
-It is kind of a publishing house through which I intend to dive into the fantastic, and was envisioned while doing research on a prior project—a compilation of short stories of my own writing, which I decided to put on hold for now.
+My project: As a result of these experiences, thefantasticstory.com was born.
+It is kind of a publishing house through which I intend to dive into the fantastic; it was envisioned while doing research on a prior project—a compilation of short stories of my own writing, which I decided to put on hold for now.

-I am not giving up on my writing though.
-Moreover, I want it to eventually become bilingual.
-But, born and raised in Argentina*, I obviously needed to broaden my knowledge of English (and Spanish) if I wanted to meet my archi-ambitious goals.
-Having committed myself entirely to this, I sat for the entrance exam at Lenguas Vivas Juan Ramón Fernández to study English Translation.
-Today, I’m a first-year student who is willing to excel.
+My studies: I’m not giving up on my writing though; moreover, I want it to eventually become bilingual.
+Being a spanish-speaker (I’m Argentinian), I need to broaden my knowledge of English if I want to meet my archi-ambitious goals.
+A couple of years ago, I started attending the English Translation course at Lenguas Vivas Juan Ramón Fernández.
+Parallely, I’m studying Edición at Filo/UBA.

 My goal: It took me a while to know what I really wanted to do; to pay the bills, I’ve mostly worked in Editorial Design, which I love; but regarding a project of my own, I was failing at choosing my motivation: was it fame, was it fortune?
 As life unfolded, I found out I just wanted to feel good, and started following the breadcrumb trail of that feeling-good state.
 No matter how illogical it seemed.